Koha-Community/kohadocs/en/source/03_tools.rst

       you can easily define a profile that is right for your printer/template combination.

-   -  After finding any anomalies in the printed document, `create a profile <#addlabelprofile>`__ and assign it to the template.
+   -  After finding any anomalies in the printed document, :ref:`create a profile <add-a-profile-label>` and assign it to the template.

 After saving, your templates will appear on the 'Manage' area under 'Label templates'.